 One of the main goals of advertising your business online is to maximize your ad spending.
-This means that you should be able to reach the largest possible target audience using a limited amount of resources.
+This means that you should be able to reach the largest possible target audience using limited resources.
 Google has provided an effective way to do so through Pay Per Click (PPC) advertising.

 What is pay per click?